 Aziz Rana

-Aziz Rana is professor of law and government at Boston College.
-He is the author of The Two Faces of American Freedom and the forthcoming The Constitutional Bind: How Americans Came to Idolize a Document That Fails Them.
+Aziz Rana is Professor of Law and Government at Boston College and a non-resident fellow at the Quincy Institute for Responsible Statecraft.
+His latest book is The Constitutional Bind: How Americans Came to Idolize a Document That Fails Them.

 With Assad preparing a major offensive on the last rebel stronghold, the United States must offer a path forward.